Be the positive change!

 But, even more than this, an article in the New York Magazine had a very profound impact on me personally and made me determined to do whatever I could to avert the approaching catastrophe.
 The article is based on extensive research and interviews with dozens of scientists, all of whom are leading experts in their field.
-One very interesting thing that I learnt is that our planet has experienced five mass extinction events – the worst was 250 million years ago when just a five degree temperature increase led to 97% of life dying out.
+One very interesting thing that I learnt is that our planet has already experienced five mass extinction events – the worst was 250 million years ago when just a five degree temperature increase led to 97% of life dying out.
 That’s right!
-Only 3% of life was able to survive a small change in temperature on Earth.
+Only 3% of life was able to survive only a small change in temperature on Earth.

 1. Many areas that are well populated now will be completely uninhabitable by the end of the twenty-first century.
 By that time New York will be baking in similar temperatures to those currently experienced in Bahrain.
-You can only imagine what Bahrain will be like by then!
+We can only imagine what Bahrain will be like by then!

-2. It’s almost certain that in just a hundred years Miami and Bangladesh, to mention two examples, will have disappeared – covered by the rising seas.
-Long before then all the inhabitants would have been forced to leave.
+2. It’s almost certain that in just a hundred years most of Florida and Bangladesh, to mention only two examples, will have completely disappeared – inundated by the rising seas.
+Long before then all their inhabitants would have been forced to leave, creating huge numbers of climate refugees.